PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/contributing_to_tokio.md

 ## Fifth try (the last one)

-The same idea still, poll a different future first every time, except we avoid checking if statement conditions without it necessity.
+The same idea still, poll a different future first every time, except we avoid checking if statement conditions without necessity.

 ```rust
 macro_rules! join {